 - Construction, renovation or modernization of rooms, buildings or research facilities; - General purpose and supporting equipment.
 Supporting equipment refers to basic, durable components of a research facility that are integral to its operation (e.g., fume hoods, elevators, laboratory casework, cryogen storage systems, general-purpose computational or data storage systems); - Sustaining infrastructure and/or building systems.
-This category includes (but is not limited to) the installation of or upgrades to infrastructure related to the supply of power, ventilation, water or research gases, routine multi-purpose computer networks, standard safety features, and other general purpose systems (e.g., toxic waste removal systems, and telecommunications equipment); or - General purpose platforms or environment.
-This category includes (but is not limited to) general purpose fixed or non-fixed structures and vehicles whose role is to host or transport an instrument.
+This category includes (but is not limited to) the installation of or upgrades to infrastructure related to the supply of power, ventilation, water or research gases, routine multipurpose computer networks, standard safety features, and other general purpose systems (e.g., toxic waste removal systems, and telecommunications equipment); or - General purpose platforms or environment.
+This category includes (but is not limited to) general purpose fixed or non-fixed structures, vehicles, and vehicle charging stations.